BustByte/coronastatus/README.md

 ![](https://github.com/BustByte/coronastatus/workflows/test/badge.svg)

-> Report your health status to get a better overview of COVID-19 in your country (currently in 🇳🇴🇳🇱🇸🇰)
+> Report your health status to get a better overview of COVID-19 in your country

 ## What is this?